 Davis spotted the Confederate steamers approaching and ordered his flotilla to advance and meet them.
 Separated by two miles, the fleets formed battle lines on the water and began firing at each other in front of Memphis at around 5:40 a.m.
 The exchange lasted about 15 minutes until Ellet, heading the Queen of the West, shouted to his brother Alfred, commanding the Monarch, “Round out and follow me!
 Now is our chance!”
 The two rams steamed through the line of five ironclads at 13 knots to engage the Confederates.

 A wild fight ensued in which ships fired and rammed from all directions.
 The Queen slammed into the C.S.S.
-Colonel Lovell and nearly cut her in two; the collision’s vibration could be felt by the spectators on the bluffs overlooking the fight.
+Colonel Lovell and nearly cut her in two; the collision’s vibration could be felt by the spectators on the bluffs.
 The Lovell quickly sank, killing 68 of the 86 men on board.

 The Queen was then disabled by the C.S.S.
 General Beauregard.
 The Beauregard and the C.S.S.
-General Price then tried ramming the Monarch, but the faster Federal ram slipped between them and they collided with each other, knocking off the Price’s wheel.
+General Price then tried to run into the Monarch, but the faster Federal ram slipped between them and they collided with each other, knocking off the Price’s wheel.
 The Monarch then rammed the Beauregard and sent her limping to the Arkansas shore.

 The Federal gunboats then joined the fray, exploding the Beauregard’s boilers with a shot.
 The Monarch grounded Montgomery’s flagship, the C.S.S.
 Little Rebel, and the gunboats fired on her until Montgomery and his crew abandoned ship on the Arkansas shore.
 They fled into the woods.